kalv25/azure-network-watcher/docs/labs/lab-02/index.md

 Navigate to [Network Watcher blade](https://portal.azure.com/#view/Microsoft_Azure_Network/NetworkWatcherMenuBlade/~/overview).

 !!! info "Note"
     It's very likely that Network Watcher is already enabled in all three regions in your subscription.
-If that's the case, you should see all three instances for `norwayeast`, `westeurope` and `northeurope`.
+If that's the case, you should see all three instances of Network Watcher for `norwayeast`, `westeurope` and `northeurope`.

 ![00](../../assets/images/lab-02/nw.png)